 In this day and age, you would think anyone who rides a motorcycle would wear a helmet.
 In the event of a crash, a helmet is the only protection a rider has to protect their brain.
 But, knowing you should wear a helmet doesn’t mean you are required by law to wear one.
-Let our San Antonio motorcycle accident lawyers explain:
+Let our San Antonio motorcycle accident lawyer explain:

 In most states, a motorcycle helmet is a requirement for anyone riding a motorcycle as a driver or a passenger.
 In the state of Texas, there are exceptions.
 These include if a driver is at least 21 years of age, and they have completed a Department-approved motorcycle operator training course, or if they are at least 21 years of age and they can provide proof of at least $10,000 in medical insurance coverage.